Dunglaiminh/2_Project/README.md

 df = dataset['train'].to_pandas()
 ```
 To see a detailed version of the data clean up, visit [1_Skills_Demand.ipynb](1_Skills_Demand.ipynb)

+After importing and loading the datasets, I begin to fix the columns into their correct format.

 ``` python
 # Data Cleanup
 df['job_posted_date'] = pd.to_datetime(df['job_posted_date'])